Feeling Pissy About Social Media? That’s On You [RANT]

 Here’s what I don’t get…

-… and I’m totally going to date myself here… but if you don’t like what you see, CHANGE THE CHANNEL.In a time of keyboard warriors and pissing matches, some people seem to have forgotten that they don't have to get offended because someone else has a different opinion.Click To Tweet
+… and I’m totally going to date myself here… but if you don’t like what you see, CHANGE THE CHANNEL.[click_to_tweet tweet=”In a time of keyboard warriors and pissing matches, some people seem to have forgotten that they don’t have to get offended because someone else has a different opinion.” quote=”In a time of keyboard warriors and pissing matches, some people seem to have forgotten that they don’t have to get offended because someone else has a different opinion.” theme=”style6″]

 In a time of keyboard warriors and pissing matches, some people seem to have forgotten that they don’t have to get offended because someone else has a different opinion.
 We’ve lost the ability to have civil discourse (watch the HBO show John Adams if you want to get an idea of civil discourse).
 The idea that you have a right to your opinion and someone else doesn’t is ridiculous.
 That doesn’t mean you have to agree either, just remember that you’re the one choosing to get pissed off.
 No one is doing it to you.